Biracial Black Woman

 Journey to Cape Verde: An Unknown History

-When I first saw, “Your results are ready” in my email inbox, my heart felt an openness, an excitement that was unfamiliar.
-It was about 4:40am in October 2018, and I said to wait.
+When I first saw “Your results are ready” in my email inbox, my heart felt an openness, an excitement that was unfamiliar.
+It was about 4:40am in October 2018, and I told myself to wait before opening.
 Then I signed on and read that my highest percentage of ancestry came from Cabo Verde.
-Of my 34% African Ancestry, 25% of my DNA stems from the islands directly off the West African Coast.
+Of my 34% African Ancestry, 25% of my DNA steemmed from the islands directly off the West African Coast.

 Since it was 5am I wrote the text and I decided to wait for a decent hour before sending.
-I laid in bed, and checked the “University of Google” about everything I could find regarding this island that I’d only known through the stories of two women I’ve known for years.
+I laid in bed and checked the “University of Google” about everything I could find regarding this island that I’d only experienced through the stories of two women I’d known for years.

-I sent the text to my friend and she immediately responded.
-“I’ve been up!
+Approximately 7am came and I couldn’t hold back anymore, I sent the text to my friend and she immediately responded, “I’ve been up!
 Call me!”
-We chatted and she told me, “I told your brother years ago that you all were Cape Verdean but you’re mother said no.” We talked for hours it seemed, but after an hour we ended the conversation with her calling me “Cousin.”
+We chatted and she told me, “I told your brother years ago that you all were Cape Verdean but your mother said no.” We talked for hours it seemed, but after an hour we ended the conversation with her calling me “Cousin.”
 I laughed.
 “Cousin!”
 A term I grew up with regularly as we had a large family, but not within this particular context.

 After a few months of me telling myself and others I would research relatives, I finally opened my results and began looking at people.
-I looked at a particular picture of a beautiful Elder who my heart said to contact first because she lived in the same city as I. I looked at her birthdate and thought, “It’s possible she’s still here.”
-I sent a email to her, and then another “DNA relative.”
+I looked at a particular picture of a beautiful Elder who my heart said to contact first because she lived in the same city as I. I looked at her birthdate and thought, “It’s possible she’s still here,” as she was in her 90’s according to her profile.
+I emailed her and another “DNA relative.”
 I wanted to go down the whole list but I had to get back to work.

-Now I ask where is our direct Cape Verdean Lineage?
-Was it from my Maternal Grandmothers line, she is the one I feel most close from that side.
+Now I asked myself, where is our direct Cape Verdean Lineage?
+Was it from my Maternal Grandmother’s lineage, she is the one I feel most close from that side.
 Or is it my Maternal Grandfather, the one we never knew.
 Who was this mysterious man people said may have been Puerto Rican.
-With each passing moment, my heart opens a bit more.
-With so many of the Relatives I grew up with passing, I felt a strong sense of new growth, more family out there.
+With each passing moment, my heart opened a bit more.
+With so many of the relatives I grew up with passing, I felt a strong sense of new growth, more family out there.
 It could be people I’ve known and loved for years.

-This is the year of “The of the Return*.”The 400th anniversary of when our Ancestors were enslaved and brought to Turtle Island, aka The US.
+This is the year of “The of the Return*.”The 400th anniversary of when our Ancestors were enslaved and brought to Turtle Island, aka the United States.
 I’m not sure if that’s how my Cape Verdean Ancestors came here or not.
 I pray I can discover as much about this previously lost, and happily newly found connection.

 *The Year of the Return” is where the Ghana’s President Nana Akufo-Addo officially welcomed the descendants of formerly enslaved African people back to Africa.